jaychittooran-spec/datacenter-map/README.md

-# STACK Policy Intelligence — GitHub App v0.5
+# Data Center Policy Intelligence — GitHub App v0.5

-This package converts the STACK Policy Intelligence workbook into a GitHub Pages-ready interactive app.
+This package converts the Data Center Policy Intelligence workbook into a GitHub Pages-ready interactive app.

 ## What this adds